12 Day Tunisia Adventure

 DAY 11: DOUGGA

 If Dougga were in Italy, it’d be on the bucket list of every traveller worldwide.
-A wonderfully preserved Roman town, it’s the best of its kind in Africa.
-Still yourself, close your eyes: for one brief second you’ll hear the echoes of the hubbub of daily life centuries past.
+A remarkably preserved Roman town – the best of its kind in Africa.
+Close your eyes: for one brief second you’ll hear the echoes of the hubbub of daily life of centuries past.
 The massive theatre and temple are memorable, but it’s the human touches they left behind – such as the mosaics in living rooms – that will stay with you.

 Accommodation: Hotel Carlton (or similar)